Your choice regarding cookies on this site

 Co-creating the Digital Office

 Equally it requires suppliers to work with each other in a different way.
-Global ICT company Fujitsu, for example, runs RBS’s desktop platform.
+Global ICT company Fujitsu, for example, runs RBS’s desktop platform (download case study).
 And Wood thinks it vital that major suppliers can work hand-in-hand both with their peers and smaller specialists in partnership networks.
 “We need an ecosystem that adds value not just for RBS and its customers but also for the suppliers themselves.
 Nobody can do this on their own, whether a bank or a technology provider.
 So this understanding of partner relationships is really crucial.
 It’s the only way solutions will be delivered, going forward.”

 The transformation of the workplace at RBS is not without its major challenges.
 The pace of change in the industry is one, says Wood.

 “Traditionally, banking has been relatively slow in technology adoption,” he says.
 One move designed to address that has been RBS’s embracing of a DevOps capability.
 “Our executives are impatient.
 They want us to be number one for customer service and they see innovative technology as the solution to that,” he says.
 The proven ability of DevOps to propel innovation from ideas to live applications is helping to accelerate the change.